 The author is the primary character.
 What are your strengths and weaknesses?
 Another important character in your story is your target reader.
 Precisely define this person in terms of demographics, but particularly why he or she would want to purchase your book.
 Describe where they shop, for this is where your book should be available.
 Another character is your publisher.
 How will you find the right one?
 What should be in your proposal?
 Will an agent assist you?

 If you choose independent publishing, there are more characters to describe.
-Buyers at retailers—both in store and online (bookstores, supermarkets, gift shops, Amazon.com, etc)—take on products that will build store traffic, increase inventory turns and improve profit per square foot.
+Buyers at retailers—both in-store and online (bookstores, supermarkets, gift shops, Amazon.com, etc.)—take on products that will build store traffic, increase inventory turns and improve profit per square foot.
 Distributors to brick-and-mortar retailers want quality books that are supported by the author’s promotion.
 Librarians want books that will help their patrons.
-Corporate buyers want to use your content to sell more of their product.
+Corporate buyers want to use your content to sell more of their products.
 Describe how your characters will perform.

 Step Two: Write your story.